AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 2. **State and Action Representation**:
    - **States**: Represented as the drone's position in the room (x, y, z).
-   - **Actions**: Included movement commands like forward, rotate, and ascend.
+   - **Actions**: Included movement commands like forward, rotate, and goUp.

 3. **Reward System**:
    - Positive rewards for reducing the distance to the target.
-   - High rewards for detecting the target (within 50 cm).
+   - High rewards for detecting the target (within 5 cm in this code).
    - Penalties for inefficiency, such as revisiting previous states.

 4. **Dynamic Adaptation**: